flowkey/aws-lambda-letsencrypt/README.md

 You can setup your Lambda function by specifying the bundled zip.
 As aws-lambda-letsencrypt uses following environment variables, you need to add them on Lambda configuration.

 * EMAIL - Your email
-* DOMAINS - comma-separated domain list
+* DOMAINS - space-separated domain list
 * DISTRIBUTION_ID - CloudFront distribution to update
 * TEST_MODE - specify '1' if you want to run `certbot --staging`